mreschke/server-backups/README.md

 Keep the LAST/LATEST yearly backup.
 This all 12/31 backups of each year will be saved.

-The default prune settings may seem like a wast of storage, but read my `Backup Strategy` notes above.
+The default prune settings may seem like a waste of storage, but read my `Backup Strategy` notes above.
 Using rsync hard-link style snapshots saves space by using unix hard links to deduplicate files efficiently.